You have finished school, passed your exams, and earned your coveted Bachelor of Science in Nursing degree. And now it’s time for residency.

 Matching Process & Specialty Areas

-All nurse residents who complete Phase 1 are guaranteed employment in a specific nursing area at Children’s.
-We will determine the area you are matched into based on the amount of positions available, input from area preceptors and educators, and your interests and talents.
+Home Health Care and hospital nurse residents will be hired into a full time position in areas based on the number of open positions available and based on the applicant’s interests.
+Ambulatory nurse residents will be hired into a full time position and matched to a specialty area based on the amount of positions available, input from area preceptors and educators, and your interests and talents.
 While your preference is not guaranteed, it will certainly be considered.

 We accept applications for the Nurse Residency Program from qualified individuals who meet the following criteria:

-- Earned a minimum cumulative college GPA of 3.0
+- Minimum cumulative BSN College GPA of 3.0 for non-employees.

-- Possess an active nursing license in Nebraska or a compact state prior to the employment start date in the Nurse Residency Program
+- Successful NCLEX completion and possess an active nursing license in Nebraska or a compact state prior to program start date.

 If you are applying for a hospital, home healthcare, or ambulatory nursing position at Children’s, and have less than 6 months of experience, you will also be required to complete the Nurse Residency Program.